aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/batch-processing-multi-threading/parallel-image-processing-aspose-imaging-java/_index.md

     });
 }
 ```
-**Explanation**: Each task simulates processing by sleeping for 1 second.
-This demonstrates the power of parallel execution.
+*Explanation*: Each lambda represents a unit of work—here we simply sleep for a second to illustrate parallel execution.
+In a real scenario you would call the image‑conversion logic inside the lambda.

-#### Step 3: Shutdown and Await Termination
+#### Step 3: Graceful Shutdown
 ```java
 execServ.shutdown();
 while (!execServ.awaitTermination(1, TimeUnit.SECONDS)) {
     Thread.yield(); // Yield to other threads if necessary }
 ```
-**Explanation**: Properly shutdown the executor service and wait for all tasks to complete.
+*Explanation*: `shutdown()` stops accepting new tasks, and the loop waits until all running tasks finish, ensuring a clean exit.

-### File Handling with RandomAccessFile
+### How to Use RandomAccessFile for Efficient File Handling

-**Overview**
-Efficient file operations are crucial for handling large datasets. `RandomAccessFile` allows you to read from files at specific positions.

-#### Step 1: Open a File
+#### Step 1: Open the DJVU File
 ```java
 import java.io.IOException;
 import java.io.RandomAccessFile;